-- 1. Select "Rules" under "Global Groups." - 2.
-Click "New Rule" (the Rule # will reflect the next sequential number available for a rule). - 3.
-Move categories from "Pass Categories" to "Blocked" or "Always Allowed" as desired.
-Leave categories that don't need to be blocked in "Pass."
+- 1. Select Rules under Global Groups. - 2.
+Click New Rule (the Rule # will reflect the next sequential number available for a rule). - 3.
+Move categories from Pass categories to Allow, or Block as desired.
+Leave categories that don't need to be blocked in Pass.

-NOTE: For the purposes of the evaluation, it is recommended that you only place two categories in "Block" and ignore "Allow."
-Leave the remainder in "Pass."
+NOTE: For the purposes of the evaluation, it is recommended that you only place two categories in Block and Allow.
+Leave the remainder in Pass.

-- 4. Specify whether "Uncategorized Sites" should pass or be blocked. - 5.
-Give the "Rule" a Description/Name. - 6.
-Click "Save Rule." - 7.
-Select "Yes" when asked if you want to add the "Rule."
+- 4. Specify whether Uncategorized Sites should pass or be blocked. - 5.
+Give the Rule a Description/Name. - 6.
+Click Save Rule. - 7.
+Select Yes when asked if you want to add the Rule.

-Test the "Rule"
+Test the Rule

-To test the "Rule," apply it to an "IP Group."
+To test the Rule, apply it to an IP Group.